Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 and will show a list of compatible, combining elements.
 If you are editing Mesh types, Blender will show a list of primitive meshes to add to your object.
 Other contexts are also automatically detected for the correct element additions.
-(See Fig. 2 - List of Blender mesh primitives, you can add primitives to already existing objects, in Edit Mode)
+(See Fig. :ref:`fig-mesh-basics-b-primitives`, you can add primitives to already existing objects, in Edit Mode)

 A dropdown menu opens from which you can select the primitive you wish to add to the object.